 - $50 for the first lapse plus a $50 license reinstatement fee

 - $150 for the third and subsequent lapses, in addition to the $50 license reinstatement fee

-A driver involved in an accident who does not possess proper insurance coverage at the time will have his license suspended.
+A driver involved in an accident who does not possess proper insurance coverage at the time will have their license suspended.
 The suspension will remain in effect for one year, after which the driver must provide proof of insurance.
 The uninsured driver will also receive three points on their driving record.